-The importance of email archiving in today’s business world is undeniable, but many businesses may be questioning why a true email archiving solution is far superior to exchange for archiving.
+The importance of email archiving in today’s business world is undeniable, but many businesses may be questioning why a true email archiving solution for Exchange is far superior to Exchange for archiving.

 The term archive’s technical meaning is ‘a collection of information that is permanently stored and unalterable.’
 Archives are necessary for all businesses to comply with regulations and in the case of litigation, although the degree of which they are necessary depends on the sector the business operates in, with archives essential in highly regulated industries.

 The terms “backup” and “archive” shouldn’t be confused with one another.
 A backup’s intended purpose is to restore the system in the event of data corruption or loss.
 It is also worth noting that backups are overwritten with more recent information as time progresses.
 In contrast, archives preserve data for longer periods of time.
 In contrast to backups, archives can easily be searched to identify and recover individual emails.

 Why Archiving is Necessary for Businesses

 By moving emails to archives, you are helping to limit the amount of data storage needed for mailboxes and that will help to improve the performance of your mail server.
 A good archiving solution can also help pinpoint the source of data leaks or even security disasters, however these are side benefits.

 Archiving is necessary for regulatory compliance and as a repository of information for eDiscovery, a legal requirement in many countries. eDiscovery is defined as the process of finding electronically stored information for use in litigation.
 This is not only restricted to email.
 For example, Word and Excel files on your server may also need to be produced in the event of litigation.